Improved lower bounds for the maximum order of an induced acyclic subgraph: A variance-based approach via feedback vertex sets

 \begin{proof} Let $v \in S^\ast$.
 By the minimality of $S^\ast$, the set $S' \colonequals S^\ast\setminus\{v\}$ is not a feedback vertex set.
 This means the subgraph $D-S'$ must contain at least one directed cycle.
 Any such cycle must necessarily pass through the vertex $v$, because all other vertices of $S^\ast$ are still in $S'$, and any cycle not involving $v$ would have already existed in the acyclic graph $D-S^\ast$. \end{proof}

-With these preliminaries, we can now establish the fundamental properties of the DL algorithm.
+With these preliminaries, we can now establish the fundamental properties of the DLL algorithm.
 We begin by showing that the algorithm is powerful enough, in principle, to find an optimal solution.

-\begin{prop}[Optimality of the DL algorithm] For any digraph $D$, there exists a labeling $L^\ast$ for which the DL algorithm returns a minimum feedback vertex set. \end{prop}
+\begin{prop}[Optimality of the DLL algorithm] For any digraph $D$, there exists a labeling $L^\ast$ for which the DLL algorithm returns a minimum feedback vertex set. \end{prop}

-\begin{proof} The proof is constructive: given a minimum feedback vertex set $S^{\ast}$, we construct a specific labeling $L^\ast$ and show that the DL algorithm with this labeling returns exactly the set $S^\ast$.
+\begin{proof} The proof is constructive: given a minimum feedback vertex set $S^{\ast}$, we construct a specific labeling $L^\ast$ and show that the DLL algorithm with this labeling returns exactly the set $S^\ast$.
 To define the labeling $L^\ast$, we partition the vertices $V(D)$ into two sets, $S^\ast$ and its complement $V(D)\setminus S^\ast$, and assign labels as follows: \begin{itemize} \item Vertices $v \in S^\ast$ are assigned the smallest available labels, that is,